SpeccyX 3.5" - ZX Spectrum Next Handheld

 Posted: Nov 17, 2018

-This project has nothing to do with the official Spectrum Next Kickstarter or the Spectrum Next team.
-This is simply an attempt by myself to create a handheld Spectrum using 3D printing technology and a smaller version of the Spectrum Next board that I backed on Kickstarter.
+This project is unrelated to the official Spectrum Next Kickstarter or the Spectrum Next team.
+This is simply an attempt by myself to create a handheld Spectrum using 3D printing technology, as well as a smaller version of the Spectrum Next board that I backed on Kickstarter.

 Following up on my 5" SpeccyX handheld ZX Spectrum Next, here I build a smaller version, using a 3.5" LCD screen with an aspect ratio of 4:3 that suits this ZX Spectrum handheld really well.